-The Mazars Internal Audit annual report covered the period 1 April 2019 to 31 March 2020 and will be reported to and considered by the JARAP in July 2020.
-The key messages in that report are include here within this Annual Governance Statement.
+The Mazars Internal Audit annual report covered the period 1 April 2020 to 31 March 2021 and will be reported to and considered by the JARAP in July 2021.
+The key messages in that report are included here within this Annual Governance Statement.

-The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2019/20 were as follows:
+The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2020-21 were as follows: